clojure-doc/clojure-doc.github.io/content/md/articles/cookbooks/cli_build_projects.md

 dynamic variable `b/*project-root*` and which is used by the various other functions to resolve paths relative to the project root.

-You can loop over your subprojects and use `binding` to set the project root for each one while you call `tools.build` functions to test, build, and deploy each subproject.
+You can loop over your subprojects and use `with-project-root` to set the project root for each one while you call `tools.build` functions to test, build, and deploy each subproject.